RegExp Find and Replace

 4. import your own created presets using the Edit > RegExp Find and Replace > Maintain Presets dialog box.

-In that way you would always have the latest and updated presets.
-If you don't remove old settings (together with presets), during the installation this add-on would check the preset's names and if they are same as old ones it would skip their installation, even if they are updated.
+This way, you will always have the latest and updated presets.
+If you don't remove the old settings (together with presets), during installation this add-on will check the preset's names and if they are the same as the old ones they will be skipped (even if they were updated).

-1. The beginners could use the add-on by just applying the presets from the menu.
+1. Beginners could use the add-on by just applying the presets from the menu.
 You could find 550+ predefined presets for different tasks that could be useful for you without any additional adjustment, e.g. you could clear field, copy conditionally full or part of one field to another, swap the first and the last name of Artist, ...
-However, with many presets there is a possibility for their fine adjustment in the dialog box that could contain one or more different controls depending of the tags used in the corresponding preset.
+However, many of these presets can be adjusted in a dialog box that contains one or more different controls depending on the tag(s) used in the selected preset.
 For example, with the preset "Replace specified string with another one in <Into Field>" you could set 3 parameters: Destination field, String to replace and Replace with.

-The presets could be very simple as it is the mentioned one, but also very complex like the "Move right-specified part of <Into Field> between (and including) specified strings to +/- specified word position..." preset.
+The presets could be very simple like the one just mentioned, but also very complex like the preset "Move right-specified part of <Into Field> between (and including) specified strings to +/- specified word position".

 If you modify some parameter in the adjustment dialog box and confirm execution of the preset with the OK button, that modification will be remembered in the corresponding preset.

 2. Somewhat more experienced users could create their own presets to do some frequent data manipulations that are different than those that are included with the add-on.
 You could use the Edit > RegExp Find and Replace > Preset Settings dialog box to find/replace data in files as you could do in any text editor, but you could also use the same dialog box to create/edit presets.
 Such presets could be applied from the mentioned dialog box, but they are also directly accessible using the corresponding menus, hotkeys and/or toolbar buttons.